 and repeat your analysis.

-Based on the above, which countries received relatively low weight in the analysis of Banerjee et al. because the proportion treated was relatively low?
+Based on the above, which countries received relatively low weight in the analysis of Banerjee et al. conditional on the number of observations from that country?
 How do you think that might have impacted their results?

 This exercise is part of the module Revisiting Regression.